 Prime Coat - The prime coat should consist of sealing the base with an oil such as MC-30 or AE-P asphalt cement.
-The prime coat should be applied at a rate not to exceed 0.35 gallons per square yard with materials that meet TxDOT Item 300.
+The prime coat should be applied as directed by the county Road Administrator with an approved sprayer, at a rate not to exceed 0.35 gallons per square yard with materials that meet TxDOT Item 300.
 The prime coat will help to minimize the penetration of rainfall and other moisture that penetrates the base.